seqan/seqan/manual/source/Tutorial/InputOutput/VcfIO.rst

 FORMAT
   Colon-separated list of entries that are found for each variant.

-The 9 mandatory columns are followed by as many columns as there are individual.
+The 9 mandatory columns are followed by as many columns as there are individuals.
 For each individual, there is a colon-separated list of values in the order given in the FORMAT cell.

 .. tip::